thomaslittle/beacn-link-linux/README.md

 1. If the virtual devices don't appear:
    - Make sure PipeWire is running: `systemctl --user status pipewire`
    - Check PipeWire logs: `journalctl --user -u pipewire`
+   - Verify devices in GNOME Settings or `pavucontrol`
+   - Check PipeWire nodes: `pw-cli ls Node`

+2. If devices are stuck in `CONNECTING` state:
+   - Check PipeWire daemon status
+   - Ensure no conflicting audio configurations
+   - Try restarting PipeWire: `systemctl --user restart pipewire`

-2. If you get permission errors:
+3. If you get permission errors:
    - Make sure your user is in the audio group: `sudo usermod -aG audio $USER`
    - Log out and log back in for the group changes to take effect

-3. If the installation fails:
+4. If the installation fails:
    - Make sure all dependencies are installed
    - Try installing with verbose output: `sudo npm install -g beacn-desktop-linux --verbose`